 School districts may only prohibit student literature that would cause a substantial disruption in the operation of the school, is libelous or otherwise violates the rights of other students, is obscene, lewd or sexually explicit, or any literature that would be seen as sponsored or endorsed by the school.
 Generally, students may not disrupt a classroom or seek special privileges to hand out literature to other students during the academic day, and there have been court cases over bizarre instances of aggressive student-upon-student evangelizing.

-If you believe the District is not applying law on student distribution even-handedly, or is doing something which seems to convey District sponsorship of such literature, you may contact the Foundation for help at .
+If you believe the District is not applying law on student distribution even-handedly, or is doing something which seems to convey District sponsorship of such literature, you may contact the Foundation here.